 What’s interesting about this treatment is that it breaks down fat cells by freezing them.
 The best thing is that the cold temperature doesn’t cause any damage to the surrounding cells; only the fat cells are affected.
-This means that your skin and underlying tissues are left unharmed.
+That means that your skin and underlying tissues are left unchanged.

 The procedure is short, and there is no recovery period as you will not have any incisions.
-However, there is an odd sensation after the treatment, similar to the soreness you feel after a good workout or from pulling a muscle.
+However, after the treatment, there is an odd sensation, similar to the soreness you feel after a good workout or from pulling a muscle.

-Results are not instant as it can take 3-6 months for the fat cells to work their way out of your body.
+Results are not instant; it can take 3-6 months for the fat cells to work their way out of your body.
 However, you can typically expect to lose 15-20% of fat in the affected area during those initial months.

 Is CoolSculpting Effective?

-Although there are so many benefits for this treatment, it is not all sun and roses.
-Not everyone is a candidate for Coolsculping, and there are potential side effects involved.
+Although this treatment has many benefits, it is not all sun and roses.
+Not everyone is a candidate for Coolsculping, and potential side effects are involved.

 If you want to proceed with this treatment, it is essential to note that you have to stick to a healthy diet and exercise regularly to keep the fat off.
-Cryolipolysis is just a stepping stone to your beach body, and you will still have to put in some hard work.
+Cryolipolysis is just a stepping stone to your beach body, and you will still have to work hard.